LaunchCode-Education-Archived/liftoff-OLD/playbooks/instructor-playbook/week-5/README.md

     * [Description](../../../assignments/project-review)
     * Grading Rubric found on Canvas under the Pages section
     * *This assignment needs to be graded by the end of class*
-    * Students shouldn't fail this assignment unless they have absoultely nothing to show.
+    * Students shouldn't fail this assignment unless they have absolutely nothing to show.
 It's hard to have a review if they haven't done any work.
-If they fail report them to the CEM.
+If they fail, report them to the CEM.

 ## Possible Class Outline
 * Agile Sprint Retro